ajouve/ajouve.github.io/_posts/2015-11-15-set-up-doctrine2-fixtures-when-testing-with-phpunit-and-sqlite.markdown

     OK (1 test, 1 assertion)

-I create a repo to sum up the tutorial [https://github.com/ajouve/doctrine-fixture-phpunit-example](https://github.com/ajouve/doctrine-fixture-phpunit-example){:target="_blank"}
+I created a repo to sum up the tutorial [https://github.com/ajouve/doctrine-fixture-phpunit-example](https://github.com/ajouve/doctrine-fixture-phpunit-example){:target="_blank"}

 I hope this tutorial will be useful for you, if you have any problem or remark you can contact me on twitter, just have a look to the footer for the details ;)